 - Seafood – If you find yourself at a braai anywhere along the coast, you’re likely to find snoek, tuna or locally caught crayfish tails, amongst other seafood delicacies, sizzling over the hot coals.

 - Braaibroodjie – A grilled sandwich filled with sliced tomatoes, onions, cheddar cheese and sweet chutney.
-This sweet and savoury sandwich is inserted into a foldable grid with handles you can keep it contained and flip it easily when needed.
+This sweet and savoury sandwich is inserted into a foldable grid with handles that keeps it contained and can easily be flipped.

 - Pap – Pap, also called mieliepap, means “maize porridge” in Afrikaans.
 A traditional porridge or polenta-like dish, it has the consistency of mashed potatoes and is often served with a savoury sauce like tomato and onion relish or mushrooms and cheese and is eaten with one’s hands.